fnyah/YT-Live-chat-party-bot/README.md

 # Youtube Live Party Bot

-This is a basic chat bot that sends messages to a live chat a specified link to have a party!
+This is a basic chat bot that sends messages to a youtube live chat from a specified link to have a party!

 ## Demo